-After posting the article on Microlocs and Sisterlocs, a lot of you reached out to find out more about starter locs.
-In this article we will therefore answer the following questions on starter Locs:
+After posting articles on Microlocs and Sisterlocs, a lot of you got curious and reached out to find out more about starter locs; specifically, how to start locs, how to re-twist and more.

 - What are starter locs?